Generic Name: rucaparib (roo-KAP-a-rib) (Oral route)

 Commonly used brand name(s)

 Available Dosage Forms:

 Therapeutic Class: Antineoplastic Agent

-Rucaparib is used to treat ovarian cancer, fallopian tube cancer, or primary peritoneal cancer in patients who have received 2 or more cancer medicines.
-It is only used in patients who have a deleterious BRCA mutation gene.
-Your doctor will use a test to check for the mutation before you receive the medicine.
+Rucaparib is also used to treat ovarian cancer, fallopian tube cancer, or primary peritoneal cancer in patients who have received 2 or more cancer medicines.
+It is only used in patients who have a certain type of inherited (germline) or acquired (somatic) abnormal BRCA gene.
+Your doctor will test for the presence of this gene.

 This medicine is available only with your doctor's prescription.

 Before using Rubraca